Jenny16x/TeamSix/README.md

 ![Screenshot of Google Slides Presentation](./resources/images/presentation_snapshot.png)

-This presentation will provide the following information:
+This presentation covers the following information:
 - Our topic
 - Reason for choosing this topic
 - Description of our data sources